Kendall Grove: Ultimate Fighting Championship

 In his first bout since the show on October 10, 2006, Grove defeated then-undefeated Chris Price via submission (elbows) in the first round at Ortiz vs. Shamrock 3: The Final Chapter.

-After the taping of the series, Grove was invited to Ortiz's training camp, Team Punishment and has trained with Ortiz along with many of his former teammates on The Ultimate Fighter 3 at Ortiz's Big Bear City, California training facility.
+After the taping of the series, Grove was invited to Ortiz's training camp, Team Punishment and has trained with Ortiz along with many of his former teammates on The Ultimate Fighter 3 at Ortiz's Big Bear City, California, training facility.
 He has trained with Randy Couture's camp at Xtreme Couture.
-Since his loss to Jorge Rivera, he has moved back to Hawaii and has trained there with his friend BJ Penn.
+Since his loss to Jorge Rivera, he has moved back to Hawaii and has trained there with his friend B.J.
+Penn.

 In his next fight at UFC 69 he faced up and coming prospect Alan Belcher.
 After a close first round Grove came out strong in round two.
 Grove rocked Belcher with punches and knees from the clinch.
 With just over two minutes remaining in the round Grove secured a double-leg takedown.
 As Belcher scrambled to escape Grove locked in a D'Arce choke which rendered Belcher unconscious giving Grove the victory by technical submission at 4:42 of round two.
+It was the first D'Arce choke in UFC history.

 At UFC 74, Grove faced UFC veteran Patrick Côté.
 Côté defeated Grove via first-round TKO.
 Grove experienced his second consecutive loss at UFC 80 to Jorge Rivera losing by KO at 1:20 in the first round.